aKumoSolutions/Mastering-GIT/README.md

 # Mastering-GIT
-GIT basics for beginners
-hello from Bekki
+GIT basics for beginner.
+Changing the line, so that we can see the conflict.s Hello from all of us!

 ##hello again